大道無門 The Great Way is gateless,

 Viviktadharma: There is nothing out there but you

-From this point on you must focus only on what you really are—the one Self—and forget your ego-self.
+From this point on you must focus only on what you really are—the one Self—and forget about all other people, all things.
 Lester Levenson said, “There’s neither a higher self nor a lower self.
 There’s only you, identifying with your limitless being or identifying with your limited being.”
-You may have begun your journey by asking your “higher Self” for help; gradually you should experience a shift in perspective, and you should begin to regard your ego-self as merely a body which is programmed to do certain things, and view “I” as the one Self, which means you are everyone and everything.
+You may have begun your journey by asking your “higher Self” for help.
+Gradually your perspective should shift, so that you begin to regard your ego-self as merely a mind which is programmed to do certain things.
+You should start to identify with “I,” which is everyone and everything.
 As Huang-Po said, “When you come to have a realization in one thought it is no other than this: that you are from the start the Buddha himself and no other.”
-All of the masters of the past, present and future are you.

 Sometimes I say, if the soul is to know God, she must forget herself and lose herself: for if she were aware of herself, she would not be aware of God: but she finds herself again in God.
 By the act of knowing God, she knows herself and in Him all things from which she has severed herself.
 To the extent that she has abandoned them, she knows herself totally.
 If I am truly to know goodness, I must know it there where it is goodness in itself, not where goodness is divided.
 If I am truly to know being, I must know it where being subsists in itself, undivided: that is, in God.
 There she knows total being.
 As I have perchance said before, all humanity does not exist in one man, for a single man is not all men.
 But there the soul knows all humanity and all things at their highest, for she knows in accordance with being. – Meister Eckhart (Walshe, Vol. II, p.
 168)

-- Go into seclusion and become nobody in this world.
-Close and delete social media accounts.
-Do not tell anyone that you have had an awakening because nobody will believe you.
-Lester Levenson said, “Self-realization is the temporary separation of a being from the world, only to become more closely and more intimately united with it by becoming one with it.”
+- Become nobody in this world.
+The craving for love and approval is the single greatest hindrance to enlightenment.
+Lester said, “Self-realization is the temporary separation from the world, only to become more closely and more intimately united with it by becoming one with it.”

 - Detachment is key to to Self-realization.
-This is achieved by releasing all feelings, all memories, and finally by observing even the voice in the head as if it were a voice from another room.
+This is achieved by letting go of all feelings, all attachments, and finally by observing thoughts, the voice in your head, as if it were a voice from another room.

 - Keep your mind on the source of creation, and off of the created.
 A Japanese master named Kanzan was said to have walked the entire length of the Great Eastern Road twenty times without once looking up to notice Mount Fuji as he passed beneath it (Wild Ivy, p.
 25).
 Meditate on “All dharmas are unworthy of attachment.”

-- Always practice non-dual thinking: there is no self and other–there is nothing that is not you.
-Lester said that the experience of the highest state is to see everything and everyone as “I” (Love is absolutely necessary).
+- Always practice non-dual thinking: there is nothing out there that is not you.
+The experience of the highest state is to see everything and everyone as “I” (Love is absolutely necessary).

 Renounce the renouncer

-Let go of your desire for enlightenment: you lack nothing.
-All sentient beings are you.
+Let go of your desire for enlightenment.
+All beings are you.
 The sages and masters are all you, wearing different costumes (or robes, as Lin-chi said).
-One sage more or less in the world will make no difference in the world.
-Lin-chi repeatedly asks, “What is it that you lack?”
-Another way to put it is: “What is it that has a feeling of lacking?”
-The feeling of lacking, of wanting, is your ego, and must be released.
+One sage more or one less in this world will make no difference to the world.
+Lin-chi asks over and over, “What is it that you lack?”
+Another way to put it is: “Who is it that has a feeling of lacking?”
+The feeling of lacking, of wanting, is your ego, and it must be let go of.

-The last thing one lets go of is the mind itself.
-In order to “renounce the renouncer,” practice Bodhidharma’s Method for Quieting the Mind.
-You sit, and as each thought arises, you observe it as if it were a voice from another room which didn’t concern you.
+The last thing one lets go of is the mind itself (see Letting go of the mind).
+As thoughts arise, observe them as if they were voices from another room.
 Who is speaking?
 Where do these thoughts arise from?
-Be mindful that there is no self from which they can arise: thoughts are only patterns formed by the recording of experiences over millenia: they are not you.
+Be mindful that there is no self from which they can arise.
+Thoughts are only patterns or habits formed over many lifetimes; they are not you.

 * * *